jgeusebroek/docker-spotweb/README.md

 ## Requirements

 You need a seperate MySQL / MariaDB server.
-This can be a ofcourse be a (linked) docker container but also a dedicated database server.
+This can of course be a (linked) docker container but also a dedicated database server.

 ## Usage